Buying a Business: Asset vs Stock Purchase

 If you’d like to learn more, email me at joe@WorldwideBusinessBlog.com

+The Bottom LineThe vast majority of deals are asset purchases rather that purchases of the stock of a corporation (or the membership interests of a LLC).
+The main reason is that knowledgeable buyers generally are not comfortable with the potential of acquiring liabilities that they don’t even know exist.
+So, which type of sale is the right one for a particular buyer?
+The answer to that question requires the input of talent – a tax advisor, a financial planner and an experienced business broker.
 If you have any questions or comments on this topic – or any topic related to business – I’d like to hear from you.
 Put them in the comments box below.
 Start the conversation and I’ll get back to you with answers or my own comments.
 If I get enough on one topic, I’ll address them in a future post or podcast.

 SearchingThis week we received an inquiry from a small private equity fund looking for B2B opportunities, with recurring revenue and low capital intensity located anywhere in the United States.
 If any of you know of something that might fit, please let me know.

 I’ll be back with you again next Monday.
 In the meantime, I hope you have a safe and profitable week.